-(Note: The LCD Control Button must be held for 2 seconds) The control LED will turn on at the LED keypad, the LCD display will show οι ITPL JTS
+(Note: The LCD Control Button must be held for 2 seconds)

+The "System" and "Control" LED's will turn on at the LED keypad to indicate the function is selected, the LCD display will show;

 Now by pressing any of the buttons from 1-8 (your installer has to allow the outputs to be directly controlled otherwise you cannot turn them On or Off at this point), the appropriate output number will be displayed at either keypad indicating that it has been turned on.
 Pressing the same number again will turn the output number being displayed off, indicating the output is now off.